dionjoshualobo/CampusLostAndFound/README.md

 - Node.js (v14 or higher)
 - NPM (v6 or higher)
-- MySQL, MariaDB, or compatible database system
+- **MySQL/MariaDB installed locally** - Currently, this application requires a local MySQL or MariaDB installation to function.
+There are plans to support cloud-based database solutions in future updates.

 ## Setup Instructions